preciofishbone/OmniaDocs/web-content-management/web-pages/media-picker/index.rst

 Bing Search
 ------------
 When selecting "Bing Search" you can search for any Bing image, or use the predefined search categories, if any is set up.
-Bing search categories can be set in Omnia Admin (Systems/Settings/Media Picker).
+Bing search categories can be set up by an administrator in Omnia Admin (Systems/Settings/Media Picker).

 .. image:: bing-search.png